Flavourful roasted root vegetables are a perfect partner to this Maple Glazed Chicken Recipe. You will love the maple syrup spiked sauce!

 A Well-Loved Family Recipe

 Maple Glazed Chicken has long been a favourite at our house and this recipe has been a part of AprilJHarris.com since 2011.
-Recently, our son Alexander, a photographer and creative professional, made the recipe at his home in Cambridgeshire.
+A little while ago, our son Alexander made the recipe at his home in Ely, Cambridgeshire.
 He then shot some new photographs for me so I could update this blog post.
 It makes me so happy to see Alexander making and enjoying the recipes he grew up with.
 I’m proud to say he’s also very good at creating new recipes of his own too.

 We love the combination of carrots and parsnips, but if you don’t, you can definitely switch out the vegetables.
 Most root vegetables will work, particularly butternut squash and celeriac.
 They are a bit harder to slice up though!

 As long as the chicken stock you use does not contain gluten, this recipe is naturally gluten-free.

 Maple Glazed Chicken with Roast Root Vegetables – Printable Recipe

 Maple Glazed Chicken with Roast Root Vegetables

 - 4 chicken breasts You can use chicken with the skin on or skin off, although skin on does give an extra special result and the most attractive finish.

 - 1 red onion, peeled, halved and then each half cut in four wedges